Pinterest · Value Expression · Q4 2022 to Q2 2025

 Coaching

-Ran design reviews as the designer moved to owning the work.
+Ran design reviews as a mid-level designer moved to owning the work.
 That designer shipped Bid Multiplier, then took on Audience Weight and Spend Preference independently.

 Principles

 Lean into value: importance in relative terms, not absolute budget figures.
 Simplicity over precision.
-Expectation setting: a preference, not a cap.
-History over forecasting.
+Expectation setting: a signal weights delivery, and the system still decides where the money lands.
+Reporting looks backward at what happened.

 Prioritization